 This chapter describes how to install the Aironet Client Card.
 Please refer to the documentation that came with your computer if you need additional information on how to install third-party cards.

 - Before You Start

-- Attaching the Antenna
+- Installing the Radio Module and Client Card

-- Configuring the Client Card
+- Mounting the Radio Module

-- Installing the Client Card
+- Removing the Client Card and Radio Module

 - Viewing the LED Display

 Before You Start